Felipe-Curvelo/CDI_bonus_assignment/README.md

 ## 11. Compromises or Trade-offs Made

-* *"Due to time constraints, a comprehensive unit and integration testing suite was not developed.
-In a production scenario, frameworks like `pytest` with Spark testing utilities would be used to validate each function and the overall pipeline logic."*
+* *Due to time constraints, a comprehensive unit and integration testing suite was not developed.
+In a production scenario, frameworks like `pytest` with Spark testing utilities would be used to validate each function and the overall pipeline logic.*
-* *"The current error handling provides logging but does not include automated recovery or alerting mechanisms, which would be added in a production system."*
+* *The current error handling provides logging but does not include automated recovery or alerting mechanisms, which would be added in a production system.*
-* *"Configuration (file paths, etc.) is currently hardcoded in the script.
-For production, this would be externalized to configuration files or environment variables."*
+* *Configuration (file paths, etc.) is currently hardcoded in the script.
+For production, this would be externalized to configuration files or environment variables.*
-* *"While DecimalType is used for rates, monetary amounts in transactions were loaded as DoubleType for simplicity in this exercise.
-A production system would enforce DecimalType for all monetary values to prevent precision issues."*
+* *While DecimalType is used for rates, monetary amounts in transactions were loaded as DoubleType for simplicity in this exercise.
+A production system would enforce DecimalType for all monetary values to prevent precision issues.*

 * **Interpretation of "Balance Not Moved for 24 Hours" Rule:**
     * **Current Implementation:** The solution interprets the requirement "Users will earn interest on the balance in their wallet that hasn’t been moved for at least 24 hours" in a straightforward manner: *any* transaction (be it a deposit or a withdrawal) recorded on the previous day (Day D-1) means the Start-of-Day balance for the current day (Day D) is considered "moved" and thus ineligible for interest on Day D. This eligibility check is based on the `had_transactions_on_prev_day` flag.